Tombstone pictures, when taken on a trip to Tombstone AZ, can be very helpful to others planning for Tombstone travel.

 The Dragoon Mountains played a lot into the history of Tombstone AZ.
 They're a very picturesque area that can be seen from town.
 One specific spot you can try to pick out is called Sheeps-Head Rock.
 See if you can spot it!

 When you come to town - get a really great photo of Sheeps-Head Rock.
-Then contribute it to our visitor photo page - Right Here>
+Then please would you contribute it to our visitor photo page - Right Here>

 We'd love to see it!